Passion for teaching agriculture recognised

 Given her commitment to and passion for her teaching role at St Cath's it was fitting to see her work recognised at the recent Catholic Schools Maitland-Newcastle Emmaus Awards ceremony.

-Jo along with other Primary Industries teachers has helped VET teachers new to this course with learning materials, assessment and learning strategies and experiences.
-Jo provides sound advice and has created a semi-outdoor learning space in the farm shed and uses every opportunity to demonstrate the practical application of theoretical knowledge.

-Jo has contributed many hours and days restoring farm fencing and moving stock during the multiple flood events in 2022.
-Additionally Jo can provide valuable insights into HSC exams and results, recognising that students choose VET for many different reasons.

-Commenting on the award Ms Tower said she was surprised but will certainly treasure the memory of receiving the award with my parents and daughter in that beautiful cathedral.
+Commenting on the award Ms Towers said she was surprised but will certainly treasure the memory of receiving the award with my parents and daughter in that beautiful cathedral.

 "There are so many deserving teachers I work with at St Cath's that I am fortunate to have been nominated," she said.